Can I Sell My House to a Family Member at Below Market Value?

 • Familial strain: Disagreements about the process can cause some strain between family members if things don’t go according to plan, and that’s another possible risk to be aware of when selling a house to a family member.

-• Real estate agent: For a reduced commission rate, an experienced agent can help minimize challenges and coordinate the sale.
+• Real estate agent: For a specific commission rate, an experienced agent can help minimize challenges and coordinate the sale.
 You can easily find a top agent with relevant qualifications for the job through HomeLight.

 • Home value estimator: An instant home value estimate can be a useful starting point.
 It’s not a perfect gauge of value, but it can help you orient your expectations for the next steps.
 Our online tool is free to use and can provide an estimate of home value in minutes.